Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 Is it acceptable to provide similar assistance to other employers even though they are not donors to support programs on campus?

-Absolutely; in fact, it is recommended that career center staff present a high-level overview of services offered depending on the employer’s recruiting needs and provide necessary introductions to other departments on campus.
-Principle 3 makes it clear that equitable access to students—including students from diverse social identities—should not be influenced by donations or other forms of financial support.
-While this does not oblige the career center to
+Absolutely; in fact, it is recommended that career center staff present a high-level overview of services offered, depending on the employer’s recruiting needs, and provide necessary introductions to other departments on campus.
+Principle 3 makes it clear that equitable access to students should not be influenced by donations or other forms of financial support.
+While this does not oblige the career center to underwrite the expenses of employer outreach initiatives, it does mean that the assistance provided to employers will be equitable.

 Other Considerations